ec-jrc/lisflood-model/indexVera.md

 ```R
   # Needs to be revised.
 A link to the "LISFLOOD model description" (separate document) is essential
   ```
-<span style="color:red">Needs to be revised.
-A link to the "LISFLOOD model description" (separate document) is essential</span>
 The LISFLOOD model is a hydrological rainfall-runoff model that is capable of simulating the hydrological processes that occur in a catchment.
 LISFLOOD has been developed by the floods group of the Natural Hazards Project of the Joint Research Centre (JRC) of the European Commission.
 The specific development objective was to produce a tool that can be used in large and trans-national catchments for a variety of applications, including:

 - Flood forecasting